ei2081/ei2081.github.io/_posts/2024-08-29-rtlsdr-pib.md

 Reading samples in async mode... lost at least 20 bytes
 ```
-After the report of "lost" bytest, nothing else arrived at the console.
+After the report of "lost" bytes, nothing else arrived at the console.

 Background for that tool is [at this link](https://discussions.flightaware.com/t/understanding-rtl-test-p-results/16660).
 > That discussion mentions [`dump1090`](https://github.com/antirez/dump1090), a utility for handling `Mode S` (ADS-B) messages transmitted from aircraft on `1090 MHz` with heading, speed, altitude etc for colission avoidance.
 Fun for future!
-{: .prompt-info }
+{: .prompt-tip }

 > More trouble :( After a while, I tried to kill that `rtl_test` command, but again the device had reset.
 {: .prompt-warning }